 Mat 6:12 And forgive us our debts, as we forgive our debtors.

-Also, let go for our benefit of what we owe just as also we ourselves let go of those who owe us.
+Also, let go for us those debts of ours.
+Just as also we ourselves let go of those debtors or ours.

 The context here is clearly "debt", not "sin" or "trespasses" as some translations offer it.
 The concept of debt, especially as "life debt", however, was understood differently in Christ's time that it is in our own.

 The conjunction translated as "and" begins the sentence.
 It can also mean "also."

 The word translated as "forgive" primarily means "to let go", "to let drop", "to leave alone", or "to send away."
 This same word is usually translated as "leave", "forgive", "suffer," and "let" in the New Testament.
 It is in the second person imperative, which can be a command or a request in Greek.
 More about this word in this article.

 The word translated as "us" is the first person plural pronoun.
 It is in a form that is not a direct object.
 It is the "debt" that is dropped, not "us".
 Its form is used as an indirect object, but in Greek this can indicate the one receiving a benefit from an action.
 In English, we would say that something is done "for us" to give the pronoun this sense.